 Before you begin

-Refer the Getting Started page before you begin following the exercises.
+Refer to the Getting Started page before you begin following the exercises.

 Use the Azure DevOps Demo Generator to provision the project on your Azure DevOps organization.
 This URL will automatically select Terraform template in the demo generator.
 If you want to try other projects, use this URL instead -https://azuredevopsdemogenerator.azurewebsites.net/